 IV.
-Adequate identification of the composition of the tested material

-The process of examination of testing proposals set out in Article 40 of the REACH Regulation aims at ensuring that the new studies meet real information needs.
-Within this context, the Registrant's dossier was sufficient to confirm the identity of the substance to the extent necessary for examination of the testing proposal.
+Adequate identification of the composition of the tested material context, the Registrant's dossier was sufficient to confirm the identity of the substance to the extent necessary for examination of the testing proposal.
 The Registrant must note, however, that this information, or the information submitted by other registrants of the same substance, has not been checked for compliance with the substance identity requirements set out in Section 2 of Annex VI of the REACH Regulation.